 The patch features the names of the first expedition astronauts in the smaller circle and Alexander and crewmates on the outer circle.
 The number 40 is written in Roman numerals.

-When the Soyuz TMA-12M spacecraft undocks with the Space Station in September 2014 it will carry Alexander, Oleg and Steve back to Earth and mark the beginning of Expedition 41.
-The next three-person crew will arrive shortly afterwards to complement Expedition 41: cosmonauts Alexander Skvortsov, Oleg Artemyev and NASA astronaut Steve Swanson.
-Expedition 41 will last until the end of Alexander Gerst’s Blue Dot mission.
+When the Soyuz TMA-12M spacecraft undocked with the Space Station in September 2014 it carried Alexander, Oleg and Steve back to Earth and marked the beginning of Expedition 41.
+The next three-person crew arrived shortly afterwards to complement Expedition 41: cosmonauts Alexander Skvortsov, Oleg Artemyev and NASA astronaut Steve Swanson.
+Expedition 41 lasted until the end of Alexander Gerst’s Blue Dot mission.